 A copy of the order will also be sent to the jurisdictional Commissioners of CGST and SGST.

-The Chief Commissioner or Commissioner can on his own, or on request from the Commissioner of SGST/CGST, examine the records of any proceeding.
+The Revisional Authority can, on his own, or on request from the Commissioner of SGST/CGST, examine the records of any proceeding.
 He will examine the records if he considers that any decision by any subordinate officer is-

 - Prejudicial to the interest of the revenue

 - Not taking into account certain (whether or not available at the time of issuance of the order) or